RetroReversing/retroReversing/categories/companies/crossproducts.md

 # History of Cross Products
 Cross Products is a company that specialised in development tools for game programming, located in the UK and founded in 1989 by by Ian Oliver and Andy Craven [^1].

-Cross Products had such a successful development kit that it was the industry standard during the Mega Drive era, this caused SEGA to purchase the company in 1994 for an undiscolves sum of money [^1].
+Cross Products had such a successful development kit that it was the industry standard during the Mega Drive era, this caused SEGA to purchase the company in 1994 for an undisclosed sum of money [^1].

 Archived Cross Products Official Website: https://web.archive.org/web/19970217093645/http://www.crossprod.co.uk/company.htm